Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Proper -Mixed-thin Graphs Have Bounded Twin-width

 \begin{theorem} Let $G$ be a proper $k$-mixed-thin graph.
 Then the twin-width of~$G$, i.e., the symmetric twin-width of $\mx{A}(G)$, is at most $9k$.
 The corresponding contraction sequence for $G$ can be computed in polynomial time from the vertex partition $(V_1,\ldots,V_k)$ and the orders $\leq_{ij}$ for $G$ from Definition~\ref{def:mixThin}. \end{theorem}

+Referring to Definition~\ref{def:mixThin}, the proper $k$-mixed-thin graph $G$ is associated with a vertex partition $(V_1,\ldots,V_k)$ and linear orders $\leq_{ij}$.
 In the course of proving Theorem~\ref{thm:propermix-to-tww}, an adjacency matrix $\mx{A}(G)$ of $G$ is always obtained by ordering the $k$ parts arbitrarily, and then inside each part using the order $\le_{ii}$.
 Furthermore, we denote $\mx{A}_{i,j}(G)$ the submatrix with rows from $V_i$ and columns from $V_j$.

 We would like to talk about parts (``areas'') of a~$(p \times q)$ matrix $\mx M$.
 To do so, we embed such a matrix into the plane as a $((p+1) \times (q+1))$-grid, where entries of the matrix are represented by labels of the bounded square faces of the grid.
 We call a \emph{boundary} any path in the grid, which is also a separator of the grid.
 In this view, we say that a matrix entry $a$ is {\em next to} a boundary if at least one of the vertices of the face of $a$ lies on the boundary.